 When a Lone MiG-23 Invaded Florida

-March 20th 1991 – Cuban Air Force pilot Major Orestes Lorenzo Perez directs his Mikoyan-Gurevich MiG-23BN Northbound, and touches down unannounced on the runways at Naval Air Station Key West, Florida.
-Major Lorenzo, astounded to have been able to penetrate US airspace and land at a Navy Base without any resistance as U.S. fighters were never scrambled to intercept the Cuban fighter jet.
+March 20th, 1991 – Cuban Air Force pilot Major Orestes Lorenzo Perez directs his Mikoyan-Gurevich MiG-23BN Northbound, and touches down unannounced on the runways at Naval Air Station Key West, Florida.
+Major Lorenzo, was astounded to have been able to penetrate US airspace and land at a Navy Base without any resistance as U.S. fighters were never scrambled to intercept the Cuban fighter jet.
 The The Mikoyan-Gurevich MiG-23 NATO reporting name: Flogger) designed by the Mikoyan-Gurevich simply landed at Naval Air Station Key West, and taxied in.
 Embarrassed military authorities attempted to explain it away with "hardware and software problems" with the radar network.

 .